nchenderson/elements-nonpar-stat/docs/08-densityestimation.md

 ```

-### Performance of the Histogram Estimate and Binwidth Selection
+### Performance of the Histogram Estimate and Bin Width Selection

 #### Bias/Variance Decomposition